KevinMenpara/GeoPanap/GeoPanap-main/GeoPanap-main/README.md

 1. `GEOPANAP_ENCRYPTION_KEY`: Encryption key is used for encrypt the password (00d973ed37077399cafae3cc9a951cf4efe00d7028493c65ed07a9b732966ff2).
 2. `GEOPANAP_S3_BUCKET`: Where all object documents are store.

-Note: In ToolJet you cannot create same environment variable in different workspace.
+Note IMP: In ToolJet you cannot create same environment variable in different workspace.